 The rules need to be passed into national legislation based on each country's approach.
-Based on the OECD's recommendation, a number of territories have already enacted the legislation and we expect that further territories will follow during 2023.
+Based on the OECD's recommendation, a number of territories have already enacted the legislation, and we expect that further territories will continue to follow during the latter part of 2024.
 For further information, please refer to our Pillar Two Country tracker.
 The rules will impact current income tax when the legislation comes into effect.